6-Ingredient Italian Meatball Soup

 Instructions

-• Bring the broth, water and marinara sauce to a boil over high heat.
-Add the meatballs and as soon as the liquid starts to boil again add the pasta.
+1. Bring the broth, water, and marinara sauce to a boil over high heat.
+Add the meatballs, and as soon as the liquid starts to boil again, add the pasta.ย

-• Adjust the heat so you maintain a low boil, about medium heat.
+2. Adjust the heat to medium to maintain a simmer.
 Cover and simmer the soup for 5 minutes.
 Uncover and simmer the soup for 6 to 7 minutes or until the pasta is tender.

-• Add the 2 tablespoons of parsley to the soup and stir.
+3. Add the two tablespoons of parsley to the soup and stir.
 Garnish each serving with the grated cheese and the rest of the parsley.

 Notes